systematic-magic/AgingPubMed/index.rst

 In general, if authors have an issue with a change we are suggesting, please raise the concern to Christopher as we can sometimes make special accommodations depending on the situation.

+Seek approval from Olga while copying Christopher anytime an author requests any data changes and/or numerously time-consuming amounts of corrections.

 Happy hunting!